-This article will look at the easiest Celtic languages to learn, as well as the hardest Celtic languages to learn.
-In both cases, this is from the perspective of an English speaker.
+This article will look at the easiest and the hardest Celtic languages to learn, from the perspective of an English speaker.

 The Celtic Language family is part of the larger Indo-European language group (containing the Romance languages, Germanic languages, and more).
 The total number of speakers of each language is approximately as follows: